cloud-ark/kubediscovery/README.md

 It is stored in memory.
 In the future we will store it in the Etcd instance that we run along with the API server.
 We use OwnerReferences to build the dynamic composition tree for Objects.
 For querying the main API server, we use direct REST calls instead of typed clients.
-Note that this is the only option that we can use as we want to be able to query for Objects based on what is defined in kind_compositions.yaml.
+This is done because we want to be able to query for Objects based on what is defined in kind_compositions.yaml, which we won't know in advance.
-Since we won't know what will be defined in this file in advance, we cannot use typed clients inside kubediscovery to query the main API server to build the dynamic composition tree.
+So we cannot use typed clients inside kubediscovery to query the main API server to build the dynamic composition tree.

 In building this API server we tried several approaches.
 You can read about our experience
 [here](https://medium.com/@cloudark/our-journey-in-building-a-kubernetes-aggregated-api-server-29a4f9c1de22).